cs50nestm/cs50labs/arrays/README.md

 }
 ```

-where we use the variable `i` both to control the **for loop**, as well as for the index into our array.
-It just so happens that `i` starts at 0 and increases by one until it gets to 29, corresponding perfectly to each index in our array!
+Note that use the variable `i` both to control the `for`  loop, as well as for the index into our array.
+Since `i` starts at 0 and increases by one until it gets to 29, it corresponds to each index in our array.
 This is called "iterating" through an array.

 {% next %}